 You can keep this bark in an airtight container, either in the fridge or at room temperature.
 If you store it correctly, it should last for up to 3 weeks!

-Yes, white chocolate almond bark is great for freezing.
+Yes, this treat is great for freezing.
 I recommend freezing it in airtight containers and then thawing it out in the fridge for a couple of hours.
 Do not refreeze.

-More chocolate bark recipes:
+More chocolate bark recipes

 Milk & White Chocolate Almond Bark